Ramsay Street: Reception

 Former executive producer of Neighbours Don Battye described the street in 1989: "Let's face it, it's a court, a dead-end street, it doesn't go anywhere.
 It's very much a community.
 Frankly, if you – in that one street – had somebody murdered, somebody with AIDS, somebody was an alcoholic, and one of the kids on drugs, you'd end up (with something) as outrageous as Peyton Place."
 Peter Conrad of The Guardian commented, "Ramsay Street is a picture of innocence in comparison with dank, skulking Coronation Street or the war zone of Albert Square."
 The Ages Frank Barrett said the lifestyle presented in Neighbours was "undeniably seductive" and wrote, "Ramsay Street is free of war, disease, hunger and poverty.
 The sun shines, the outdoor pool is always warm and, while there is no past, the future always looks good."

 In September 2010, Ramsay Street came first in a poll to find out which television property is the best.
 The open plan houses in the street gained forty per cent of the vote.
 During a hostage situation in Number 32, Roz Laws of the Sunday Mercury noted "Ramsay Street becomes a disaster zone, it's almost as dangerous as Summer Bay these days".
 A Sunday Mail reporter observed, "Ramsay Street is the friendly sort of place where folk move into and out of each other's houses.
 It's much like Goldilocks testing the contents of the bears' house, depending on which love crisis the scriptwriters have brought to a head that week."

+In 2019, the Royal Australian Mint released an Australian one-dollar coin with a Neighbours theme.
+It was minted as part of the companies "Great Aussie Coin Hunt 1" series, a selection of alphabetical one dollar coins with each letter representing an Australian symbol.
+The N coin was dedicated to Neighbours and was complete with a Ramsay Street sign.